 Many stations are equipped to host nursing mothers and for changing diapers in an emergency; they are also well equipped for disabled access.
 You can also bring your bike by paying for a ticket.

 While the metro is known for its efficiency and user-friendly system, buses are much less so unless you’re familiar with traditional Chinese characters.
 Some companies offer translation of the stops, others no (or they’re less precise).
 But the site of a company that runs it shows consideration for those who can’t speak a word in Chinese and offers a very easy tool in English for figuring out the buses.
-You can find it all at this address, but you might prefer the better-organized version designed for tourists, with interactive maps and precise lists of stops.

-For buses it’s easiest to swipe your Easycard (have I already told you how convenient the card is??);but if you have to pay in cash, you have to have exact change since no change is given on board (as in Japan).
+For buses it’s easiest to swipe your Easycard (have I already told you how convenient the card is?);but if you have to pay in cash, you have to have exact change since no change is given on board (as in Japan).
 The average price is 15 Taiwanese Dollars.

 There are two bus lines that run tourist itineraries, the so-called sightseeing buses.
 Both the blue and red lines leave from Taipei Main Station.
 You can make good use of these hop-on hop-off style buses, getting on and off an unlimited number of times, after buying a time-sensitive ticket: there’s a minimum of 4 hours (300 NT$) and maximum of 2 days (1200 NT$).
 Check the site for detailed information on itineraries and pricing.

 Or, other lines run tourist routes for moderate prices (15 NT$ per section) and not only cover Taipei, but also New Taipei and surrounding districts.
 Check the maps offered on this site and rely on your EasyCard.